Royals vs. Red Sox Player Props Betting Odds

 Pérez Stats

-- Salvador Perez has recorded 95 hits with 18 doubles, 17 home runs and 15 walks.
+- Salvador Perez has put up 97 hits with 18 doubles, 17 home runs and 16 walks.
 He has driven in 45 runs.

 Pérez Recent Games